About Joyful Doberman Puppies

 WHAT IS INCLUDED IN THE COST OF THE PUPPIES?

-When you bring home a Joyful Doberman Puppies, you’re not just getting a dog—you’re joining our extended family.
+When you bring home a Joyful Doberman Puppy, you’re not just getting a dog—you’re joining our extended family.
 Every puppy leaves with a comprehensive package to set them (and you) up for success.

 What’s Included:

-✅ CKC Registration – Official Canadian Kennel Club papers provided.
+-AKC Registration – Official American Kennel Club papers provided.

-✅ Complimentary One-Week Board & Train (valued at $1,200) with Black Hill Dog Company.
+-Complimentary One-Week Board & Train (valued at $1,200) with Joyful Doberman Puppies Home.

 HOW LONG IS PREGNANCY AND HOW DO YOU KNOW HOW PUPPIES YOU'RE EXPECTING?